sarah-eiger/playlists/README.md

        - playlists: playlists component
     - store: our ngrx store, used here to store the user state
     - app-routing.module: lazily loads modules and integrates guards/resolvers
-    - app-component: displays views using router outlet and handles routing animation
+    - app-component: displays views using router outlet and handles routing animation.
+OnInit, we also set a user state in the store if there is a stored userId in localStorage
     - app.module: main app module

 ## Technical overview